ylcd/JSONdb/README.md

 JSONdb is a project I made to make it easier for myself to use databases.
 I always hated SQL as it seemed way too complex to use for simpler stuff.

 That is when I created "JSONdb".
 It is a Python3 wrapper around JSON that can be used like a database solution.

-It even has automatic encryption for chosen fields.
-You can of course choose which encryption algorithms you would like or implement your own easily.
+**Check out the example project in this repo so you can understand how to use JSONdb to it's fullest potential.**

 ## Features